-Drug Medical Necessity for Ulcerative Colitis Renflexis (infliximab-abda) and Inflectra (infliximab-dyyb) may be considered medically necessary for the treatment of ulcerative colitis when: Individual has had an inadequate response or intolerance to Avsola (infliximab-axxq), Infliximab (Janssen - unbranded), or Remicade (infliximab) AND • The medication is prescribed by or in consultation with a gastroenterologist
+Drug Medical Necessity for Ulcerative Colitis Ustekinumab-ttwe (Pyzchiva unbranded) SC Wezlana (ustekinumab- auub) IV Wezlana (ustekinumab- auub) SC unbranded) SC, and Wezlana (ustekinumab-auub) SC may be considered medically necessary for the treatment of ulcerative colitis when: The individual is aged 18 years or older AND Has received a single IV induction dose AND Has had an inadequate response or is intolerant to ALL the following agents: Stelara (ustekinumab) SC Steqeyma (ustekinumab-stba) SC Yesintek (ustekinumab-kfce) SC Medication is being prescribed by or in consultation with a gastroenterologist

-Drug Investigational As listed All other uses of the above-named agents when used in combination with each other, in quantities that exceed the FDA labeled dosing for condition, or for conditions not outlined in this policy, policy 5.01.550, or policy 5.01.564 are considered investigational.
+Drug Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
+All other uses of the above-named agents when used in combination with each other or for conditions not outlined in this policy or Related Medical Policies are considered investigational.